-- 1. (1) This Schedule provides for an exception to the requirement to self-isolate set out in regulation 4(1) - (a) in respect only of persons who have been assessed to be eligible for, and have elected to take part in, the 7 day self-isolation option, within the meaning of that term in this Schedule, and - (b) to the extent only set out in this Schedule. - (2) A person who is assessed to be eligible in, and has elected to take part in, the 7 day self-isolation option, and so is a person to whom the Exception set out in this Schedule applies, is referred to herein as a "Relevant Person". - (3) If a Relevant Person fails to comply with any of the conditions and restrictions which apply to him or her in respect of the 7 day self-isolation option, the 7 day self-isolation option shall cease to apply to that person, and he or she may be liable to prosecution under these Regulations.
+- 1. (1) This Schedule provides for an exception to the requirement to self-isolate set out in regulation 4(1) - (a) in respect only of - - (i) persons who have been assessed to be eligible for, and have elected to take part in, the 7 day self-isolation option, within the meaning of that term in this Schedule, and - (ii) persons who undergo a Day 13 test within the meaning of paragraph 6, and - (b) to the extent only set out in this Schedule. - (2) A person who is assessed to be eligible in, and has elected to take part in, the 7 day self-isolation option is referred to herein as a "Relevant Person".

-- (4) Under regulation 13(2), the employer of a Relevant Person may be liable to prosecution if the Relevant Person fails to comply with any of the conditions and restrictions which apply to him or her in respect of the 7 day self-isolation option. - (5) Failure without reasonable excuse to comply with the requirement to self-isolate under regulation 4(1) (as it has effect under this Schedule) is an offence under regulation 13(2), and this Schedule shall be construed accordingly. - (6) In this Schedule, "the 14 day period" in respect of a person means the period of 14 days starting from the day of that person's arrival in the Bailiwick; and references to a Category 2, 3 or 4 country are references to a Category 2, 3 or 4 country as specified on the relevant States of Guernsey website for the purposes of this Schedule.
+- (3) If a Relevant Person fails to comply with any of the conditions and restrictions which apply to him or her in respect of the 7 day self-isolation option, the 7 day self-isolation option shall cease to apply to that person, and he or she may be liable to prosecution under these Regulations. - (4) Under regulation 13(2), the employer of a Relevant Person may be liable to prosecution if the Relevant Person fails to comply with any of the conditions and restrictions which apply to him or her in respect of the 7 day self-isolation option. - (5) Failure without reasonable excuse to comply with the requirement to self-isolate under regulation 4(1) (as it has effect under this Schedule) is an offence under regulation 13(2), and this Schedule shall be construed accordingly. - (6) In this Schedule, "the 14 day period" in respect of a person means the period of 14 days starting from the day of that person's arrival in the Bailiwick; and references to a Category 2, 3 or 4 country are references to a Category 2, 3 or 4 country as specified on the relevant States of Guernsey website for the purposes of this Schedule.